 Simply iron on double-sided tapes such as Wonder Tape work.

-This can be used as a substitute of pin basting to avoid holes in the fabric.
+This can be used as a substitute for pin basting to avoid holes in the fabric.

 How Do You Do a Basting Stitch on the Sewing Machine?